 800 numbers

 The most recognized type of toll-free number is the classic 1-800.
-AT&T brought us the first interstate toll-free service in 1967 as an alternative to operator-assisted collect calling.
+AT&T introduced the first interstate toll-free service in 1967 as an alternative to operator-assisted collect calls.
+800 numbers are often considered premium toll-free numbers and can be less available than other prefixes due to higher demand.

 Because it’s so familiar, it’s often associated with credibility and the long-standing establishment of a business.
-Some brands have even incorporated the 800 prefix into their business name, like 1-800-FLOWERS.
+Some brands have even incorporated the 800 prefix into their business names, such as 1-800-FLOWERS.

 888 numbers